-Welcome to Parton Center for Health and Wellness (Health Service, Counseling, and Sports Medicine).
-This document contains important information about privacy, confidentiality, and our commitment to social justice.
-When you visit Parton your health care provider will also discuss with you information specific to your care and may provide you with additional information.
-Please bring up any questions you might have so that we can discuss them during your visit with us.
+When you visit one of our offices, we will discuss information specific to your care and may provide you with additional information.
+Please bring up any questions you might have so that we can talk about them with you.

 Understanding Your Health Record

-- Basis for planning your care and tracking your progress;
+- A basis for planning your care and tracking your progress.

-- Means of communication with other health professionals who contribute to your care;
+- A means of communicating with other health professionals who contribute to your care.

-- Legal document describing the care you received;
+- A document describing the care you received.

-- Source of information for Vermont and national health professionals charged with monitoring community health (only under very restricted circumstances);
+- A source of information for Vermont and national health professionals charged with monitoring public health emergencies (only under very restricted circumstances).

-- As authorized or required by law (i.e., when we are presented with a valid court order requiring us to release records);
+- As authorized or required by law (i.e., when we are presented with a valid subpoena or court order requiring us to release records).

 - As necessary to notify parents and/or deans when you have a serious mental or physical health problem and are unable to assume responsibility for notifying others.

-Parton strives to create a safe, affirming, and non-judgmental environment that embraces human diversity, including differences in race, color, ethnicity, national origin, religion, sex, sexual orientation, gender identity and expression, age, marital status, place of birth, and individuals with disabilities.
-We are committed to respecting the uniqueness and complexity of student identities, life experiences, and multiple contexts in which these occur.
+We strive to create a safe, affirming, and nonjudgmental environment that embraces human diversity, including differences in race, color, ethnicity, national origin, religion, sex, sexual orientation, gender identity and expression, age, marital status, place of birth, and disability status.
+We are committed to respecting the uniqueness and complexity of student identities and life experiences.

 Treatment of Minors

 We hope this written summary of information is helpful to you.
 However, please discuss with us any questions or concerns that you may have.
-We welcome questions about this document and anything related to your care at Parton.
+We welcome questions about this document and anything related to your care with us.

-Please note: Middlebury College and Parton Center for Health and Wellness are not subject to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and therefore are not required to comply with the various federal regulations relating to the use and disclosure of health information.
+Please note: Counseling, Health Services, and Sports Medicine are not subject to the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 Middlebury College is, however, committed to protecting student privacy.
-This policy should not be interpreted as creating any contractual rights and Middlebury College reserves the right to make changes to this policy at any time without prior notice.
+This policy should not be interpreted as creating any contractual rights, and Middlebury College reserves the right to make changes to this policy at any time without prior notice.